Post Summary: 10 Adventurous things to do San Francisco, in and outside of the city.

 It’s safe to say that of all the things to do in San Francisco, Fisherman’s Wharf has to be one of the most “iconic” Bay Area attractions.

-From sampling delicious chocolate at Ghiraldelli Square to stepping into history on the USS Pampanito, you can easily spend an entire day at Fisherman’s Wharf and not get bored!
+From sampling delicious chocolate at Ghirardelli Square to searching out the best pizza in San Francisco, to stepping into history on the USS Pampanito, you can easily spend an entire day at Fisherman’s Wharf and not get bored!

 One of the coolest ways to spend the afternoon is taking a trip to Alcatraz Island.
 Alcatraz Prison was in commission from 1934 – 1963, hosting the worst of the worst prisoners from around the United States.
 You can come to visit this prison on a rock in the middle of San Francisco Bay to see what it was like to live like a felon, without actually having to BE one!